 You can tailor a letter like this to fit the criteria for your own Division.
 Note that I included an offer for the judge to share a few images with the club as a sample of his/her work so that members could get a sense of their style.
 Optional of course, but it is always interesting to see a judge's work.
-If there is a presentation of the judges work, make it clear that it should only be about 5-10 minutes long.
+If there is a presentation of the judges work, make it clear that it should only be about 5-10 minutes long with a MAXIMUM of 10-12 images or less.